akarsh2312/akarsh2312/README.md

   Deployed Link:- -https://notion-clone-incruder1.vercel.app

--  TUBETIME: A complete backend of video streaming platform where user can stream videos,upload them,with like, comment,share and subscribe functions with addition functionality of tweeting.
+- TUBETIME: A complete backend of video streaming platform where users can stream videos  and upload them, with like, comment,share, and subscribe functions with the additional functionality of tweeting.
 • Developed a robust backend of video streaming platform using Node.js, Express.js, MongoDB, Mongoose, JWT, bcrypt,cloudinary, etc.
-• Implementedfunctionalities like user authentication, video uploads, like commenting,     replying, subscription management etc using the mongoose aggregation pipeline.
+• Implemented functionalities like user authentication, video uploads, commenting, replying, subscription management, etc, using the Mongoose aggregation pipeline.
-• Incoperated JWT,bcryptforpasswordhashing, and implemented secure token management with access and refresh tokens.
+• incoperated JWT, and bcrypt for password hashing and implemented secure token management with access and refresh tokens.

  Github link: https://github.com/akarsh2312/TubeTime